Sometimes it can be difficult to decide where to plant your affiliate flag.

 The trick is to get the basics of affiliate marketing right before you do anything else.

-And that’s exactly the kind of stuff we share with you in our 2-hour web class.
+And that’s exactly the kind of stuff we share with you in our free training.

 You’ll learn how to research a niche, choose keywords, and get a basic affiliate site online.